 Google search requests for “digital picture frames” typically increase tenfold around the end of the year.

-This means two things: A digital photo frame is as a great Christmas (or Chanukkah, New Years, etc.) gift, but since there are over a hundred different ones on Amazon.com alone, finding the one that is best for you is not an easy task.
+This means two things: A digital photo frame is a great gift, but since there are over a hundred different ones on Amazon.com alone, finding the one that is best for you is not an easy task.

-In this article, I will make it easy for you to pick the right picture frame to give as a present to your family, your parents or grandparents, or yourself!
+In this article, I will make it easy for you to pick the right picture frame to give as a present to your family, your (grand-)parents, friends, or yourself!